Alex-Amarandei/Gulo/README.md

 ## 💡 What can you do with Gulo?

 Currently, the main feature is calculating the total amount of funds available for withdrawal from your Sablier Stream Portfolio at any given moment.

 However, many exciting features will be shipped in the coming weeks!
 Keep an eye out 😉

+### 📊 Analytics Page is Shipped! 🆕

+-   **Analytics Page:** See the evolution of your balance over time, both past and future.
+Line Charts, Bar Charts, Pie Charts — you name it!

 ## 🌱 Why was Gulo created?